 While this presents new challenges, I see a lot of schools empowering their teachers to think outside the box like never before.
 Initiatives like Project Based Learning or integrating technology into the classroom in meaningful ways provides unlimited creative opportunities for teachers.

 For me, some of the biggest benefits of being a teacher were the lightbulb moments—finding the right way to convey an idea and watching a kid light up as it suddenly clicked.

 And these connections are multifaceted.
 Connecting a reluctant reader to the type of book they can’t put down.
-Connecting an abstract idea in a textbook to a real world context that ignites curiosity.
-Connecting behaviors of students acting out to the deeper needs that child is lacking.
+Connecting an abstract idea in a textbook to a real-world context that ignites curiosity.
+Connecting behaviors of students acting out to the deeper needs that the child is lacking.

 But these connections can’t be translated into a fix-all formula.
 What worked today may not work tomorrow.
 The “aha moment” is different for every child.
 Because the dynamics in the classroom are an ever-shifting landscape, there’s never a dull moment.

 3) Teachers get the constant opportunity for growth

 If you’re going into teaching because you like the sound of your own voice and you’re envisioning a room full of eagerly attentive pupils taking in your every word, you may want to reconsider your career choice.
 Because this isn’t the reality for today’s teachers.

 A more accurate job description for the role would be a professional facilitator of the learning process.
 Using research-based practices and guided by data, effective educators adapt learning moments for each student.
 Teaching is a craft, and like any craftsman, it requires constant reflection and growth.

 As a side note, the tangible benefits or teaching are worth noting as well.
 While teachers’ salaries have a reputation for being low, the average annual salary for a teacher with a bachelor’s degree is $60,377.
 When it comes to health insurance and other benefits, teachers get treated quite well!